What’s on this page?

 Just drink water to stay healthy, drink a lot, it is good for many things!

-Not sure if having its own category is too much or not as I personally didn’t have so much trouble with it but it happens and it could be annoying.
+Not sure if having its own category is too much or not as I personally didn’t have so much trouble with it but it happens often to many people and those things are annoying.

 You won’t avoid them totally and you won’t always have the choice but you can try to avoid getting all your stuff infected: